Lupus: Modern period

-The discovery of the LE cell led to further research and this resulted in more definitive tests for lupus.
+The discovery of the LE cell led to further research that resulted in more definitive tests for lupus.
 Building on the knowledge that those with SLE had auto-antibodies that would attach themselves to the nuclei of normal cells, causing the immune system to send white blood cells to fight off these "invaders", a test was developed to look for the anti-nuclear antibody (ANA) rather than the LE cell specifically.
 This ANA test was easier to perform and led not only to a definitive diagnosis of lupus but also many other related diseases.
 This discovery led to the understanding of what is now known as autoimmune diseases.

 To ensure that the person has lupus and not another autoimmune disease, the American College of Rheumatology (ACR) established a list of clinical and immunologic criteria that, in any combination, point to SLE.
 The criteria include symptoms that the person can identify (e.g. pain) and things that a physician can detect in a physical examination and through laboratory test results.
 The list was originally compiled in 1971, initially revised in 1982, and further revised and improved in 2009.

 Medical historians have theorized that people with porphyria (a disease that shares many symptoms with SLE) generated folklore stories of vampires and werewolves, due to the photosensitivity, scarring, hair growth, and porphyrin brownish-red stained teeth in severe recessive forms of porphyria (or combinations of the disorder, known as dual, homozygous, or compound heterozygous porphyrias).

 Useful medication for the disease was first found in 1894 when quinine was first reported as an effective therapy.
 Four years later, the use of salicylates in conjunction with quinine was noted to be of still greater benefit.
 This was the best available treatment until the middle of the twentieth century when Hench discovered the efficacy of corticosteroids in the treatment of SLE.

 Research

 A study called BLISS-76 tested the drug belimumab, a fully human monoclonal anti-BAFF (or anti-BLyS) antibody.
 BAFF stimulates and extends the life of B lymphocytes, which produce antibodies against foreign and self-protein.
 It was approved by the FDA in March 2011.
 Genetically engineered immune cells are also being studied in animal models of the disease as of 2019.

 In September 2022, researchers at the University of Erlangen-Nuremberg published promising results using genetically altered immune cells to treat severely ill patients.
 Four women and one man received transfusions of CAR T cells modified to attack their B cells, eliminating the aberrant ones.
-The therapy drove the disease into remission in all five patients, who have been off lupus medication for several months after the treatment ended.
+The therapy drove the disease into remission in all five patients, who remained disease-free off lupus medication for several months after the treatment ended.